Women in Animation: Events

 WIA has hosted over 100 events.
 Examples of some of the events hosted by WIA include: "WIA Conversations" (Tara Strong gave this talk on November 19, 2015), "Voices in the Room", "The WIA Mentorship Experience", as well as many other kinds of events and talks.
 WIA also has hosted movie screenings, panels, workshops, and "Monthly Networking Mixers".

 In 2014, WIA kicked off its first mentoring program, which was open to members of WIA in the Los Angeles area.
 The mentoring program has continued into the present.
 The program is intended to help mentees have greater "industry knowledge and access to information through relationships with experienced professionals.

 WIA hosts various activities and efforts aimed at raising awareness of women in the animation industry.
 In 2015, WIA hosted a panel on women in animation, presenting such statistics as while 60% of students studying animation in several Los Angeles animation schools are women, only 20% of working animators are content creators, rather than support staff.

 On November 22, 2015, WIA had a booth and a talk at the CTN Animation Expo.
 People interested in WIA signed their names on a huge poster featuring their logo behind their booth.
 Floyd Norman also showed his support for WIA by signing his name on the poster.
 The subject of the discussion of the talk at CTN was "50/50 by 2025" (#5050by2025) which discussed the subject of getting the ratio of female to male animators working in the industry to 50% (equal) by the year 2025.
 Another goal of 50/50 by 2025 is to "bring about more varied and positive representations on screen."

 Scholarships

 Phyllis Craig's death inspired the creation of an annual $1,000 scholarship fund called "The Phyllis Craig Scholarship Fund" (PCSF) in her honor, the deadline being April 29, Craig's birthday.
 WIA has also created an annual "Women in Animation Scholarship Program" to financially support students pursuing animation.
 Out of 83 applicants from 44 schools, the scholarship was given to eight students.
 The 2020 scholarship pool totaled $15,000, while also providing a program reward from Animation Mentor and Toon Boom.

-List of famous female animators

-List of famous female animators includes some of the world's most prominent and top-ranked female animators.
-Today, the number of females in the animation sector has increased rapidly.
-However, this list includes the names some of the best female animators like Natasha Allegri, Sophie Merry, Faith Hubley, Arlene Klasky, Kate Sullivan, Janet Perlman, Caroline Leaf, Nina Paley, Emily Hubley, and so on.